-We loved these Cajun Turkey Meatballs.
-Turkey Meatballs are a versatile dish.
-The humble ball of ground meat can be a vehicle for any flavours you like.
+We love these Cajun Turkey Meatballs.
+Meatballs are a versatile dish.
+A humble ball of ground meat can be a vehicle for any flavours you like.
 All you need are seasonings and/or sauces for them to become whatever you like.
 Like chicken wings, meatballs are a perfect party snack.
-At a party or on an appetizer tray, they tend to disappear fast.
+At a party or on an appetizer tray, they disappear fast.
 Attesting to the popularity of little balls of cooked meat.

 - 1 pound lean ground turkey

 - 1 egg